MichaelMullet/github-upload/README.md

 # github-upload
-Hello!
-These are all my projects and assignments I built to learn python in my first few months.
+**Hello!** These are all my projects and assignments I built to learn python in my first few months.

-The "AtBS Book" folder consists of projects from the book Automate the Boring Stuff by Al Sweigart.
+The 'AtBS Book' folder consists of projects from the book [Automate the Boring Stuff](https://automatetheboringstuff.com/) by Al Sweigart.

-The "MITx Class" folder consists of projects, assignments, and tests from the MITx course "Introduction to Computer Science and Programming Using Python" on EdX.
+The 'MITx Class' folder consists of projects, assignments, and tests from the MITx course [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-to-computer-science-and-programming-7) on [EdX](https://www.edx.org/).